hoeulm/M5_Stick_Plus_TelnetServer/README.md

 # M5_Stick_Plus_TelnetServer
-Telnet Server for M5 Stick Plus
+Telnet Server for M5 Stick Plus<br/>
 (uses a modified Version of https://github.com/LennartHennigs/ESPTelnet)<br/>
 This allows you to control your M5 Stick Plus via a Telnet-Session <br/>
 The following Commands are already supported: